Elstargo00/Income_predictor-project/README.md

 I develop machine learning model in the folder "ML_analysis".
 I play around with data a little bit in .ipynb (Jupyter notebook) files and use ML_model.py as a main file to create a trained model name "model.pkl" which will import in the main app.
 Main application is contained in folder "app".
 You can check for routes.py, models.py, and so on.

 <i><h5>Acknowledgement: I'm not writing all codes by myself.
 I experiment many of copying, pasting, rewriting and debugging til it becomes my version.
 Many sources of code that's been copying.
 I really appriciate it.
-I'll give back to the world at least what I've recieved :)<h5></i>
+I'll give back to the world at least what I've recieved :)</h5></i>

-"GIVE BACK TO THE WORLD AT LEAST WHAT YOU'VE RECIEVED" -- Albert Einstein
+<h5>"GIVE BACK TO THE WORLD AT LEAST WHAT YOU'VE RECIEVED" -- Albert Einstein</h5>